microsoft/generative-ai-for-beginners/README.md

 ## 🗣️ Meet Other Learners, Get Support

-We believe one of the best ways to learn is learning with others!
+One of the best ways to learn is learning with others!
 Join our [official AI Discord server](https://aka.ms/genai-discord?WT.mc_id=academic-105485-koreyst) to meet and network with other learners taking this course and get support.
 Who knows?
 You might find your next co-founder there!

 ## 🧠 Want to learn more?
 After completing this course, check out our [Generative AI Learning collection](https://aka.ms/genai-collection?WT.mc_id=academic-105485-koreyst) to continue leveling up your Generative AI knowledge!